An audacious plan to save the world

 Some things I read

 In my experience, trying to convince anyone to love anything you love is a useless effort.
 I have succeeded exactly one time, when I talked my friend SarahB into watching 20 hours of Battlestar Galactica over a single weekend, but that was just me being a good friend.
-The best kind of friend!
-BSG was so good!
-I want to go watch “33” right now!
+The best kind of friend.

 Over the past five years it has become my blue mood show, the one I seek out when nothing else works, even though I can’t say exactly why, As favored NPR critic/Pop Culture Happy Hour host Linda Holmes writes, “How do you explain what makes you laugh?
 How do I explain that Jim Parsons is just funny to me?
 And that some of the darling comedies of modern criticism, highly valued for their incisive, dark, weird insights, are not funny to me?
 How do I explain that sometimes I am, comedically speaking, a cheap date?
 The cheapest date?”